-Learning about your cycle gives you a better understanding of when something feels “off”, different than your normal or more irregular than usual.
-The more you know about your body, the easier it is to speak to exactly what kind of care you might need.
+Learning about their cycle will give them a better understanding of when something feels “off,” different, or irregular for them.
+The more they know about their body, the easier it is to speak to exactly what kind of care they might need.

 Find online resources and communities

-If you have questions about your own menstrual health, chances are other people your age do too!
-KT’s blog The Rag has a bunch of period resources to get you rolling, so take a scroll to see if we’ve answered any of your questions already.
-To get started, you can click here for some info about PMS, and another about mental health on your period.
+If your teen has questions about their menstrual health, Kt's blog The Rag has a bunch of period resources to get you rolling to answer their questions.
+To get started, you can click here for some info about PMS, and another about mental health on their period.

 The internet is an amazing first step and a great opportunity to ask questions to people in the same boat.
 For example, what are the best natural pain relievers for menstrual cramps?